mikesnowkettering/SNVTBEnhancerWIA/README.md

 ### From Edge Add-ons Store (Recommended)
 1. Visit the [Microsoft Edge Add-ons Store](https://microsoftedge.microsoft.com/addons/detail/servicenow-visual-task-bo/jmhhlihdkbdeemfdmehanpkbfkkahpdd).
-2. Click **Install** and follow the on-screen instructions.
+2. Click **Get** and follow the on-screen instructions.

 ### Manual Installation (Development Mode)
-1. Download or clone this repository.
+1. Download or clone this repository to a folder on your computer.
+You only need the manifest.json and content.js files.
 2. Open Microsoft Edge and navigate to `edge://extensions/`.
 3. Enable **Developer Mode** (toggle in the bottom left).
 4. Click **Load unpacked** and select the folder containing the extension files.